merokudao/dApp-sdk/examples/MoonPay/README.md

 # MoonPay

-MoonPay is a fast, easy-to-use platform that allows users to purchase cryptocurrencies using a variety of payment methods, with a focus on security and compliance
+[MoonPay](https://www.moonpay.com/) is a fast, easy-to-use platform that allows users to purchase cryptocurrencies using a variety of payment methods, with a focus on security and compliance.

 ## Product Overview

 MoonPay's embeddable widget is a customizable solution that allows businesses to seamlessly integrate MoonPay's on-ramping and off-ramping products into their own platforms.
-With easy integration and customization, businesses can tailor the widget to their branding and user interface, creating a seamless and branded experience for their customers.
+With easy integration and customization, businesses can tailor the widget to their user interface, creating a seamless and branded experience for their customers.
 The widget offers a variety of payment methods, including credit/debit cards, bank transfers, and Apple Pay, as well as the ability to purchase multiple cryptocurrencies.
 MoonPay's widget also provides a robust compliance infrastructure and advanced fraud prevention measures, ensuring security for both the businesses and their customers.
 With the embeddable widget, businesses can offer a complete, end-to-end cryptocurrency solution to their customers, while also generating additional revenue streams.

 ### On-ramping